Creating New Documents - Dreamweaver CS5

 - Select the doctype from the drop-down menu (we recommend either HTML5 or XHTML 1.0 Transitional.)

 Doctype is a line of code at the very top of a page that declares to the user agent of choice, such as a web browser, what sort of code to expect.
-By doing this, the browser will parse the code in accordance with the specified code's rules, thus ensuring that the page displays accordingly.
+The browser will parse the code according to the specified code's rules, thus ensuring that the page displays accordingly.

 - There is an option to attach any CSS files to the new page in question.